 - The sol-gel "resist" layer forms a dielectric that can become part of final device, for a streamlined process; and

 - The master and stamps may be re-used many times.

 Although III-V materials may provide the highest efficiency for tandem PV on Si, we are also investigating new materials that are less expensive.
 ZnSiP2, in particular, is a promising material for an epitaxial top cell, because it is lattice matched to Si and has a wide bandgap (2 eV).
 We have investigated the fundamental properties of ZnSiP2 using bulk single crystals grown using a flux technique.
 Using photoelectrochemical measurements, we observe high open-circuit voltage, indicating excellent material quality and potential for PV applications.
 Density functional theory calculations further establish ZnSiP2 as a "defect-tolerant" material, where the most favorable point defects form only shallow states that do not reduce performance significantly.
 Current work is focused on optimizing epitaxial growth of ZnSiP2 on Si for tandem PV applications.

 Contact us for specific information on the National Center for Photovoltaics (NCPV) R&D in the area of epitaxial monolithic tandems on silicon.

 Bonded and Stacked Tandems.
 Although monolithic tandems offer the most streamlined fabrication techniques, the efficiency of these epitaxially grown tandems has consistently lagged behind bonded and stacked tandems, since it's possible to grow higher-quality material on a lattice matched substrate compared to directly on Si.
 Thus, we are working on bonded gallium indium phosphide (GaInP2) on Si tandem cells and comparing two-, three-, and four-terminal device configurations, as well as a voltage-matched approach discussed below.

 In collaboration with the Swiss Center for Electronics and Microtechnology (CSEM), we have fabricated several record-efficiency four-terminal tandem cells.
 For two junctions, we have reached 32.8% for GaAs//Si and 32.5% for GaInP//Si.
 For a triple junction, our record device efficiency is 35.9%.
 All of these cells are 1 cm2 and measured under AM1.5G illumination.
-These cells used our state-of-the-art GaInP top cell, which can provide up to 20.8% efficiency at a bandgap of 1.8 eV, with a specially designed Si heterojunction cell from the Center for Electronics and Microtechnology.
+These cells used our state-of-the-art III-V top cells, which operate close to their radiative limits, along with a specially designed Si heterojunction cell from the Center for Electronics and Microtechnology.
 The four-terminal configuration ensures that the efficiency can be extremely high, even without current matching.